Athozs/hass-additional-ca/README.md

 Note: `additional_ca` domain key need to be enabled in `configuration.yaml` to remove CA files on next restart of Home Assistant.

-Optionally remove them from `config/additional_ca/` directory.
+Optionally remove your private CA file from `config/additional_ca/` directory.

+Then, restart Home Assistant.

 ## 7. UNINSTALL